How to choose the right focus keyword + examples

 Long-tail keywords

 If you want a post or page to rank, you can increase your chance of success by aiming for long-tail keywords.
 Long-tail keywords often exist of more words and are less searched for than very popular ‘head’ keywords.
-But less popular also means less competition, and the chances to convert are usually higher.
+However, being less popular also means less competition, and the chances of conversion are usually higher.
 We elaborate on this in our guide to content SEO.

 Tools that help you find long-tail and related keyphrases